Travelers with FjordPhyto sample phytoplankton in Antarctica, helping scientists learn how this fertile ocean region is changing.

 People may assume climate change is only influencing the rates of melting ice.
 But all creatures that depend on ice for their survival are also at stake.

 Saving Phytoplankton with Citizen Science

 So, how do you get people to care about a changing environment?
 Citizen science!
 You enlist travelers in studying this unique ecosystem.

 With any ecosystem, one change can lead to a cascade effect that has repercussions throughout many levels of the food web.
 When glaciers melt, freshwater enters the marine environment and can alter the living conditions for all life, beginning with the phytoplankton.

-All this is explained through onboard lectures on expedition vessels, but what travellers do not expect during their journey is that a whole new world will be revealed to them through a microscope, and that they will become a part of the scientific enterprise of studying this changing environment.
+All this is explained through onboard lectures on expedition vessels, but what travelers do not expect during their journey is that a whole new world will be revealed to them through a microscope, and that they will become a part of the scientific enterprise of studying this changing environment.

 Going beyond lectures, polar expedition staff are now engaging passengers in polar science.
 These new citizen scientists get their hands wet and collect data for science projects.
 One project, FjordPhyto by the Vernet Lab at Scripps Institution for Oceanography in San Diego, California, relies on passengers to collect information about the phytoplankton and glacial meltwater while on expedition vessels run by companies like Hurtigurten.
 Participants collect samples in Antarctic fjords, which are narrow, deep sea inlets, and help scientists understand these environments and the ramifications of a changing climate.